A Global Challenge: Struggling Livestock Farms Seeking Solutions

 GSR's Farm-to-Fly project, ABLC, Commercial Aviation Alternative Fuels Initiative (CAAFI) Bi-Annual Meeting January 29, 2014, Washington DC.

-Included in photo: (Right): U.S. Department of Agriculture Secretary Vilsack; Vernita Dore (South Carolina, USDA); Tony Logan (Ohio, USDA); Vickie Walker (Oregon, USDA); (Left): Todd Campbell, USDA (F2F2 Co-Lead); Chris Cassidy, USDA Renewable Energy Advisor; GSR Solutions President; and CAAFI Rich Altman, Executive Director Emeritus.
+Included in photo: (Right): U.S. Secretary of Agriculture Tom Vilsack; Vernita Dore (South Carolina, USDA); Tony Logan (Ohio, USDA); and Vickie Walker (Oregon, USDA); (Left): Todd Campbell, USDA (F2F2 Co-Lead); Chris Cassidy, USDA Renewable Energy Advisor; Anju Krivov, President & CEO, GSR Solutions; and Richard Altman, Executive Director Emeritus, CAAFI.

 Photo Source: © GSR Solutions LLC